MicrosoftDocs/azure-devops-docs/docs/report/dashboards/charts.md

 ## Add chart to a dashboard

-To add a chart to a dashboard, you must be a [team administrator](../../organizations/settings/add-team-administrator.md) or have permissions to edit a dashboard (default settings).
-You can only add charts defined for shared queries.
+A chart added to a dashboard is added through the addition of a **Chart for Work Items** widget.
+You can add the chart to a dashboard as shown in the following procedure, or by adding the **Chart for Work Items** widget directly.
+To learn more, see [Configure a chart for work items widget](configure-chart-work-items-widget.md).

+> [!TIP]
+> All query charts are limited in size.
+However, charts added to a dashboard can be re-sized and re-configured by opening the **Chart for Work Items** widget used to display them.

-Select the :::image type="icon" source="../../media/icons/actions-icon.png" border="false"::: actions icon for the chart you want to add, and select **Add to dashboard**.
+- Select the :::image type="icon" source="../../media/icons/actions-icon.png" border="false"::: actions icon for the chart you want to add, and select **Add to dashboard**.

 ::: moniker range=">= azure-devops-2019"
 > [!div class="mx-imgBorder"]
 > ![Chart context menu, Add to dashboard option](media/charts/add-chart-to-dashboard-qe.png)

+The **Add to dashboard** menu option is only available for queries that have been saved to a **Shared Queries** folder.

-In the dialog that opens, select the team dashboard to add the chart to.
+In the dialog that opens, select the dashboard to add the chart to.

 > [!div class="mx-imgBorder"]
 > ![Select a dashboard dialog](media/charts/select-dashboard-dialog.png)
 ::: moniker-end

 ::: moniker range="tfs-2018"